rasikakw/professional-work/code/samples/data-reader/Readme.txt

 =============

-You are permitted to use the source code and project files in the Shapes solution for evaluation purposes only.
+You are permitted to use the source code and project files in the DataReader solution for evaluation purposes only.
 For any other use, please obtain prior permission from the author and owner